etherspot/ETHLDN/README.md

 Ideas of use-cases:
 - Crypto Venmo alternative using Paymaster, send money to emails/socials without having a wallet yet.
 - Family sponsor dapp - let one smart wallet sponsor a group of wallets transactions.
+- Subscription based service which pays for all a users transactions.

 The prize includes $500 in USDC + a $100 voucher for a two-month subscription to the Etherspot services.

 ### 4. Best security implentation $600

 Ideas of use-cases:
-- Etherspot's smart contracts let's users assign guardians to their wallet for security purposes, currently we do not have a dapp for this.
+- Etherspot's smart contracts let's users assign guardians to their wallet for security purposes, currently we do not have a dapp/frontend for this.
 - Social recovery.

 The prize includes $500 in USDC + a $100 voucher for a two-month subscription to the Etherspot services.